firefly-iii/docs/new-docs/about-firefly-iii/security.md

 Sessions are not tied to an IP address.
 Use 2FA when you can, which is a feature of Firefly III.
 There is a button on the `/profile` page that allows you to logout other sessions so you can make sure there's a limited number of logged in sessions out there.

 After the first user has registered themselves, future registrations are blocked.
 It can be enabled again under `/admin`.
 Each user is strictly separated from other users.
+Users can't see or detect other users, although they can infer their existence through their user ID (see above).
+The first users who registers on your instance of Firefly III gets assigned the "owner"-role.
+Users with the "owner" role can block other users, make them owner as well, but also change their password and/or email address.

 Login attempts are capped; guests can't brute-force their way in.